Table of Contents

-It is a bottleneck analysis process which is the slowest among other garment manufacturing process which interfere in production.
+It is a bottleneck analysis process which is the lowest among other garment manufacturing process which interfere in production.
 This analysis is crucial for sewing of apparels and finishing section.

 It is plan-do-check-act or plan-do-check-adjust.
 It is four-step business management method for quality controlling and continuous improvement.

 There are various other techniques of lean manufacturing like root cause analysis, key performance indicators (KPI), etc.

 Six Sigma is another process used for apparel quality control.
 Six sigma allows organization to improve by designing and monitoring everyday activities of organization to minimize waste and resources while increasing customers’ satisfaction.
 There are two aspects of six sigma applied in processes for improvement.

 - DMAIC (Define, Measure, Analyze, Improve, Control)

 Six Sigma helps to uplift the performance of garment manufacturing processes.
 Six Sigma has a huge potential in improvising buyer satisfaction levels, generating repetitive customers, improving merchandiser performance, improving processes in fabric purchase and inspection, cutting, sewing, packing and shipping to reduce rejections at later stages.
 Further, it helps in reducing the business risks.

 From the above discussion, we can say that apparel quality control is really complex.
 Therefore, it is important to control the quality of apparels as it is important for customer satisfaction.
 Apparel quality control in terms of manufacturing, pre-sales and posts sales service, delivery, pricing, etc. Quality of apparels can be maintained by using latest technology along with apparel quality control tools and techniques.

 - Best Six Sigma Black Belt Courses in Delhi

 Lean Six Sigma Green Belt